machinecontrol/QRware/README.md

 ## Meet the Author

-QRWare emerges from the ingenious mind of Olanrewaju Fawaz Fakorede (OFF) – an ethical hacker, cybersecurity professional, and computer science student.
+QRWare emerges from Olanrewaju Fawaz Fakorede (OFF) – an Ethical hacker, Cybersecurity Expert, CS major.
 OFF believes in shaping the tech landscape with innovation and vigilance.

-As a computer science student, OFF explores the depths of technology to promote cybersecurity awareness and ethical practices.
+ OFF explores the depths of technology to promote cybersecurity awareness and ethical practices.
 OFF's commitment to a safer digital world is unwavering.

 Contact OFF on [Gmail](LanreFakorede9@gmail.com  ) for insights, discussions, and collaborations.